blokks/legacy-docs/docs outline.md

 - [Caniuse: CSS Flexible Box Layout Module](http://caniuse.com/#feat=flexbox)

 ### Sticky headers
-`Position: sticky` is a CSS property which allow elements to stick to the viewport edge as you scroll by.
+`Position: sticky` is a CSS property which allow elements to stick to the viewport edge as you scroll past them.

-Blokks implements *sticky headers* as a progressive enhancement.
-If you don't see *sticky headers*, it's no big deal.
+Blokks implements [*sticky headers*](https://developer.mozilla.org/en-US/docs/Web/CSS/position#Sticky_positioning) as a progressive enhancement.
+Meaning that if your browser doesn’t support *sticky headers*, they simply won’t stick.
 No polyfill or fallback is required.

 *Please note that there are limitations to sticky headers.
 For example, they will not work inside elements with `overflow: scroll` or `auto`.
 Therefor, headers will not stick if [`data-local-scroll`](http://configure/local-scroll) is enabled.*